MilaNLProc/simple-generation/README.md

 accelerate launch --num_processes 2 examples/inference.py # uses 2 GPUs
 ```

+Note: if you do not specify `--num_processes` all local GPUs will be used.

 Some timing tests on 2xA5000 with Llama-2-7b-chat and 384 input prompts:

 ```shell